Why You Should Be Happy to Pay Higher Prices for Sustainable Brands

 1. Fabric and Materials Used

-In the hopes to minimize their impact on the environment, ethical fashion brands prefer certified organic, natural, or recycled fabrics.
+In the hopes of minimizing their impact on the environment, ethical fashion brands prefer certified organic, natural, or recycled fabrics.
 Certified organic means that farmers focus on the health of the land and the people in the hope of minimizing their dependence on agricultural chemicals (natural and organic materials cost more due to the extra work employed to make the process as low-impact as possible).

 This often means sometimes manually taking on tasks such as weeding, cleaning, and reparation of pest damage.
 What’s more, in addition to costly processes, certifications are quite expensive to obtain.
 That’s because there are sustainable standards to comply with, such as fair wages, safety regulations, record-keeping for accountability, and even annual inspections that add to existing business costs.